MultiService IA

 Exact result cache — identical requests are served without calling the model (C3-guarded: a later correction invalidates the entry).

 Semantic cache — near-paraphrases of an already-answered prompt are served without the model.
-This is decisional, so it uses a deliberately high similarity threshold ("when in doubt, don't serve"), calibrated on real data, distinct from the suggestive low bar of recall.
+Decisional, so a deliberately high similarity threshold ("when in doubt, don't serve").

 Context windowing — keeps the last N turns in clear, bounding the snowball.